Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Introduction

 \section{Introduction}

 Patent classification is a foundational task in the organisation and analysis of technological information.
-In scientometrics and patentometrics, automated classification methods are widely used to map technological domains, trace innovation trajectories, and study technological change and emergence \citep{Haghighian2022PatentNet, Kim2020PatentClusteringDeepEmbeddings, Lu2024XLMR, Oh2020PatentClassificationLinkPrediction}.
-Accurate assignment of classification schemes such as the IPC or CPC is essential for patent offices and downstream users—including legal practitioners, technology analysts, and policymakers—to support prior art search, landscape analysis, and monitoring of emerging technologies \citep{Krestel2021Survey, Lin2025Review}.
-The rapid growth of global patent filings, together with the increasing granularity of classification systems, has intensified the need for accurate and scalable automated classification methods capable of handling millions of heterogeneous, multi-label, and hierarchically structured documents, while avoiding systematic biases across technological domains \citep{Krestel2021Survey,Kamateri2024AI}.
+In scientometrics and patentometrics, automated classification is used to map technological domains, trace innovation trajectories, and study technological change and emergence \citep{Haghighian2022PatentNet,Kim2020PatentClusteringDeepEmbeddings,Lu2024XLMR,Oh2020PatentClassificationLinkPrediction}.
+Accurate assignment of schemes such as the IPC and CPC is also important for patent offices, legal practitioners, technology analysts, and policymakers, supporting prior-art search, patent landscaping, and the monitoring of emerging technologies \citep{Krestel2021Survey,Lin2025Review}.
+The growth of patent filings and the increasing granularity of classification systems have therefore intensified the need for scalable methods capable of processing large, heterogeneous, multi-label, and hierarchically structured patent collections.

-Historically, automated patent classification has progressed through several methodological phases.
-Early approaches relied on sparse bag-of-words representations and classical machine learning algorithms, which capture surface-level lexical patterns but struggle with synonymy, polysemy, and domain-specific terminology \citep{Chen2012ThreePhase,Wu2010Hybrid}.
-Subsequent work incorporated word embeddings and deep neural architectures such as convolutional and recurrent neural networks, offering more expressive representations of patent text and improved performance over traditional pipelines \citep{Li2018DeepPatent,Haghighian2022PatentNet}.
-More recently, transformer-based pre-trained language models such as BERT and domain-adapted variants like PatentSBERTa have become a strong baseline for patent classification, achieving robust performance on large-scale datasets across different levels of the IPC and CPC hierarchies \citep{Lee2020PatentBERT,Bekamiri2024PatentSBERTa}.
-These encoder-based models remain comparatively efficient to fine-tune and deploy, making them attractive for large-scale patent analytics and indicator construction.

-In parallel, recent advances in large language models (LLMs) have reshaped natural language processing more broadly \citep{NEURIPS2020_1457c0d6,Bommasani2021FoundationModels}.
-LLMs are typically trained on massive text corpora and can be applied to downstream tasks through \textit{prompting}, that is, by providing natural-language instructions and examples rather than task-specific supervised training.
-This enables \emph{zero-shot} classification, where no labeled examples are provided, and \emph{few-shot} classification, where a small number of illustrative examples is included in the prompt \citep{NEURIPS2020_1457c0d6}.
-In addition, LLMs can be combined with external document retrieval mechanisms—commonly referred to as retrieval-augmented generation (RAG)—to ground predictions in relevant domain-specific text \citep{NEURIPS2020_6b493230}.

-These capabilities call for a systematic assessment of the benefits that LLMs may offer for patent classification, especially in sparsely populated or weakly institutionalised regions of the classification space, as well as an evaluation of whether these benefits justify their substantially higher computational cost.